kilinkis/gatsby-strapi-blog-typescript/README.md

-blog from the official documentation + gatsby image
+# Blog from the official documentation + gatsby image

 TODO: add typescript